rachelcluke/art-aesthete-quiz/README.md

 ## Wireframes

 I have used [Balsamiq](https://balsamiq.com/wireframes/ "Balsamiq") to develop my wireframes for my website.
 I initially created the mobile version and then the wireframes and then scaled it up for desktop.
-The website is a single page that is scrollable and displays/hides sections with logic in lieu of having multiple HTML pages.
+The website is a single page that is scrollable and displays/hides sections with logic in lieu of having multiple HTML pages to avoid inconvenient reloading of entire website.

 The wireframes are below: